SyncfusionExamples/maui-pdf-viewer-examples/Toolbar customization/ReplaceToolbarItem/ReplaceToolbarItem/README.md

 ## note:

-We can replace the existing item using a new item in Windows and MAC platform, by using the toolbar and toolbar items used in the Windows and MAC platform.
+We can replace the existing toolbar item using a new toolbar item in Windows and MAC platform, by using the toolbars and toolbar items names used in the Windows and MAC platform.

 Toolbar name: https://help.syncfusion.com/maui/pdf-viewer/toolbar#desktop-toolbar-names